kimseasok/klangdev/README.md

   - User explores and enrolls in training courses.
   - User completes course and receives certification.
   - Company enrolls employees in a training program.

-### 3.6 Advertising

-KlangDev allows relevant advertisers to display targeted ads on the platform in the form of sponsored content, banners, or other advertising formats.

-### 3.7 Affiliate Marketing

-KlangDev partners with affiliate programs related to web development tools, resources, or services, earning commissions for every user who makes a purchase through affiliate links.

-### 3.8 Data Analytics and Insights

-KlangDev offers analytics and insights to users based on their profiles and activities, with a charge for recruiters or companies to access this data for informed decision-making.

-### 3.9 Partnerships and Sponsorships

-KlangDev seeks partnerships with industry-related companies or organizations, allowing them to sponsor certain features, events, or sections of the platform.

-### 3.10 Resume Writing Services

-KlangDev provides professional resume writing services for users who want expert assistance in creating or enhancing their resumes, with a fee for this premium service.

-### 3.11 API Access

-KlangDev offers API access to the platform for third-party applications, services, or job boards, charging a licensing fee for API usage.

-### 3.12 White Label Solutions

-KlangDev considers offering white label solutions for organizations that want to use the platform with their branding, charging a licensing fee or subscription for this service.

 ## 4. User Stories and Use Cases